hyunjunian/Poor-Charlie-s-Almanack/en.md

 By the way, I think Myhrvold’s wrong to be amazed by that.
 The so-called fitness landscape of our ancestors forced them to know how to throw spears, run around, turn corners, and what have you long before they had to think correctly like Myhrvold.
 So I don’t think he should be so surprised.
 However, the difference is so extreme that I can understand how he finds it incongruous.

 At any rate, mankind invented a system to cope with the fact that we are so intrinsically lousy at manipulating numbers.
 It’s called the graph.
 Oddly enough, it came out of the Middle Ages.
 It’s the only intellectual invention of the monks during the Middle Ages I know of that’s worth a damn.
 The graph puts numbers in a form that looks like motion.
 So it’s using some of this primitive neural stuff in your system in a way that helps you understand it.
 So the Value Line graphs are very useful.

-> Mankind invented a system to cope with the fact that we are so intrinsically lousy at manipulating numbers.
-It’s called the graph.
->

 The graph I’ve distributed is on log paper, which is based on the natural table of logarithms.
 And that’s based on the elementary mathematics of compound interest, which is one of the most important models there is on earth.
 So there’s a reason why that graph is in that form.
 And if you draw a straight line through data points on a graph on log paper, it will tell you the rate at which compound interest is working for you.
 So these graphs are marvelously useful.
 I don’t use Value Line’s predictions because our system works better for us than theirs—in fact, a lot better.
 But I can’t imagine not having their graphs and their data.
 It’s a marvelous, marvelous product.